 Hāna

-Most travelers who find their way to Hāna discover it to be a place of intense beauty, the centerpiece of an exquisite natural garden that stretches along Maui's eastern coast, from the taro farming community of Keanae to the quiet splendor of Kīpahulu's rolling landscape on the southern tip of Maui.
-It is indeed a mystical place, with an echoing presence of ancient gods and goddesses acting out the dramas that were to form and shape so much of the Hawaiian world view.
+Most travelers who find their way to Hāna discover it to be a place of intense beauty.
+40 miles that extends from the taro farming community of Keʻanae in the North, to the quiet splendor of the Kīpahulu rolling landscape on the southern tip of Maui, and beyond to Kaupō.
+It is indeed a mystical place! ...with an echoing presence of ancient gods and goddesses acting out the dramas that were to form and shape so much of the Hawaiian world view.

 Long the favored land of Hawaiian ali`i (royalty), Hāna remains the destination of choice for those seeking the experience of "old Hawaii."

 The long and winding, breathtakingly beautiful Hāna Highway seems to shield the tiny community from the fads and fancies of the "outside" world.
-Let the tourist seeking convention and convenience be forewarned, Hāna is without many, if not most, of the "trappings" of modern civilization.
+Let the tourist seeking convention and convenience be forewarned–Hāna is without many, if not most, of the "trappings" of modern civilization.

-Overnight guests will find accommodations to suit most needs and budgets, ranging from intimate inns and quiet retreats such as the Bamboo Inn, to the world famous Travassa Hāna.
-Camping facilities are available at Waianapanapa State Park (permit required) and Haleakalā National Park in Kīpahulu.
+Overnight guests will find accommodations to suit most needs and budgets.
+Accommodations from intimate inns and quiet retreats such as the Bamboo Inn, to the world famous Hāna-Maui Resort.
+Camping facilities are available at Waianapanapa State Park (reservations required) and Haleakalā National Park in Kīpahulu.

---John Romain, Bamboo Inn, Ltd.
+-- John Romain, Bamboo Inn, Ltd.

-© 2000, All rights reserved
+© 2025, All rights reserved

 All photos by Mitchio Yamamoto